A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Simulation Results

-So, the base station can accept up to 100 machines, sources or relays.
-As shown in Fig.~\ref{fig:s1Unmatched}, as long as the number of sources is less than or equal to 100, the number of untapped sources is zero.
+Max number of connected sources, directly or by 2 hops is equal to: \\ $ \frac{BW^{(LTE)}_{Total}}{BW_{ReqSources}} =\frac{20 MHz}{200 KHz} = 100$ where $BW^{(LTE)}_{Total}$ is the total BW of LTE and $BW_{ReqSources}$ is the requested BW of sources.
+So, the base station can accept up to 100 machines, sources, or relays.
+As shown in Figure~\ref{fig:s1Unmatched}, as long as the number of sources is less than or equal to 100, the number of untapped sources is zero.
 Then by adding as many sources as possible from 100 sources, the number of sources that could not connect to the base station, directly or by relays, is equal to the difference between the total number of sources and 100 matched sources.

 \item \textbf{Actual Execution Time}

 In this subsection, the execution times of different algorithms are examined together.
 In general, the execution times are relatively close to each other, but especially at the beginning of the chart, when the number of relays is more and at the same time the number of interfaces is higher, DORSA\_W-B-Z had more execution time than the rest.